yorknouse/docs/pages/03-office.md

 layout: page
 ---

-The office is in Grimston House in Vanbrugh College (vaguely near Nisa).
+The office is in [Grimston House](http://www.openstreetmap.org/way/60004913).

 The office network is connected through a D-Link switch located on top of the cabinet to the left of the row of newer iMacs.
 It is connected to the campus network (which also provides the whole office’s internet connection) through the port labelled _V/X/010/5_.
 Apparently using our own switch contravenes all sorts of IT Services policies, though they seem to be prepared to turn a blind eye to that for the time being at least.

-There are five Intel Core 2 Duo iMacs: three newer aluminium models and two older plastic models.
+There are five Intel Core 2 Duo iMacs: three newer aluminium models and two older ([late 2006](http://support.apple.com/kb/Sp28)) plastic models.
 There are also two headless servers -- `marconi` (the Dell) and `hunter` (the Viglen) -- and a [Macintosh Classic II](http://support.apple.com/kb/sp204), none of which are currently operational.

 There might be a printer/scanner somewhere.
 Some information about it: